nafiz512/Hero-React-App/README.md

-from pathlib import Path

-# Markdown content for README.md

-readme_content = """# 🧭 HERO React App
+# 🧭 HERO React App

 **HERO React App** is a modern web application designed to showcase, explore, and install productivity-oriented apps.
 It focuses on clean UI, smooth navigation, and an engaging user experience — built with **React**, **Tailwind CSS**, **DaisyUI**, and **React Router**.